-If you plan to use financial aid funds to pay for your textbooks, contact the Office of Financial Aid by calling 270-789-5013 or emailing finaid@campbellsville.edu.
+If you have questions about using financial aid funds to pay for your textbooks, contact the Office of Financial Aid by calling 270-789-5013 or emailing finaid@campbellsville.edu.

 Online Library

 The CU Montgomery library offers a wide variety of resources for fully-online students such as books, databases, and journal articles.